lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 ..  container:: justify

-    Note that the final number of molecules depends on the imposed pressure, temperature, and on the interaction between water and silica (i.e. its hydrophilicity).
+    The final number of molecules depends on the imposed pressure, temperature, and on the interaction between water and silica (i.e. its hydrophilicity).

 .. figure:: ../figures/level3/water-adsorption-in-silica/solvated-dark.png